International Relations Major Jobs

 5. Foreign Affairs Analyst

 Foreign affairs analysts liaise between the company or government they work for and a district or country they are assigned to observe.
 Generally, they are experts in one specific subject, such as trade or economics, and they use their expertise and knowledge of a specific region to advise and assist the organization they work for in developing policy, setting goals and more.
-A career as a foreign affairs analyst can be very rewarding, but the jobs aren’t easy to get.
+This career can be very rewarding, but the jobs regarding international affairs aren’t easy to get.
 Typically, a master’s degree and vast knowledge of the culture and politics of a specific region are required to earn a position.
 It is also a plus if you are fluent in more than one language.

 Median annual wage: $89,033–$115,742